All Episodes

 So we are talking about large sums of money, and we don't know.

-And the problem, of course, Sean, is that and Joe Biden knows this, having been in elective office for 40 years, he does not have to disclose his adult children's financial transactions.
+And the problem, of course, Sean, is that, and Joe Biden knows this, having been in elective office for 40 years, he does not have to disclose his adult children's financial transactions.

-And that's what is so troublesome about this, in addition to the very appearance of impropriety and what seems like a quid pro quo or cashing in on the name not only the position and name of his father, but cashing in on a spectacular level and actually on the public's dime.
+Then let's talk about the legal aspect beyond the appearance of impropriety and what seems like a quid pro quo or cashing in on the name, not only the position and name of his father, but...

-Yeah, no, that's that's exactly right.
+Yeah, no, that's exactly right.

-And you know, let's be clear about this.
+And, you know, let's be clear about this.

-We talked about this is it related to the Clinton Foundation, and it certainly applies here with Joe Biden's son.
+And it certainly applies here with Joe Biden's son.

 Bribery is not just giving money to the politician.

-If you give money to a politician's charity, if you give money to a politician's kid and get favors in return, that constitutes bribery according to the international bribery standards that ironically Hillary Clinton signed on to in 2011 as Secretary of State.
+If you give money to a politician's charity, if you give money to a politician's kid and get favors in return, that constitutes bribery according to the international bribery standards that, ironically, Hillary Clinton signed on to in 2011 as Secretary of State.

 So it doesn't matter that it involves his son.